molepigeon/think-2406-lab/README.md

 If you're completing the steps for this tutorial in the scheduled slot at the conference, feel free to ask any of the IBMers for assistance or for more information about a particular section.

 If you're completing the steps at the conference, but outside the slot, the friendly faces at the IBM Cloud booth will be able to contact the speakers.

+## Feedback

+Don’t forget to submit your Think 2019 session and speaker feedback!
+Your feedback is very important to us – we use it to continually improve the conference.

+Access the Think 2019 agenda tool to quickly submit your surveys from your smartphone, laptop or conference kiosk.

 ## Further reading